RetroIndieJosh/shift/doc/ShiftSpec.md

 ## Names and References

-Rooms and items are collectively called **entities**.
-Each entity must have a *unique* name.
-This name may not clash with any commands in the parser or item types in the script.
-Spaces and underscores are interchangeable in entity names, so `blue book` and `blue_book` refer to the same entity.
+Commands, items, item types, rooms, and variables are uniquely named objects.
+Names may also not clash with any commands in the parser.
+Spaces and underscores are interchangeable in object names, so `blue book` and `blue_book` refer to the same object.

+State machines and states are uniquely named within their containing object.
+For instance, in an item called `test`, a state machine `status` with states `passed` and `failed` would define `test.status`, `test.passed`, and `test.failed`.
+No other states or state machines in `test` can use the named `status`, `passed`, or `failed`.

 Names are not case sensitive, but will be printed the way they are defined.
 So an `item Blue Book` will print as `Blue Book` but can be referred to as `blue book` or `Blue book` in the script.

-References can only be made to previously defined entities.
+References can only be made to previously defined objects.
 For instance, if an item is placed in a room called `Kitchen`, then `room Kitchen` must exist in the script *before* the item definition.

 ## Text